 Data shows that in the USA around 30 million people have one debt in collection.

-It doesn’t matter which types of debt you have.
+It doesn’t matter which type of debt you have.

 Whether it’s a medical bill, credit card debt, student loan, auto loan, a mortgage.